comunica/Article-SSWS2020-AMF/content/abstract.md

 can positively impact the client and/or server in terms of performance.
 <!-- Need         -->
-Specifically, Approximate Membership Filters (AMFs)—filters that are small and probabilistic—were shown to reduce the number of HTTP requests, at the expense of increasing query execution times.
+Specifically, Approximate Membership Filters (AMFs)—filters that are small and probabilistic— in the context of TPF were shown to reduce the number of HTTP requests, at the expense of increasing query execution times.
 <!-- Task         -->
-In order to mitigate this drawback, we investigated unexplored aspects of AMFs as metadata on TPF interfaces.
+In order to mitigate this significant drawback, we investigated unexplored aspects of AMFs as metadata on TPF interfaces.
 <!-- Object       -->
-In this article, we introduce and extensively evaluate alternative approaches for server-side publication and client-side consumption of AMFs to reach lower query execution times, while keeping the server cost sufficiently low.
+In this article, we introduce and extensively evaluate alternative approaches for server-side publication and client-side consumption of AMFs within TPF to achieve faster query execution, while keeping the server cost sufficiently low.
 <!-- Findings     -->
-Our results show that our alternative client-side algorithm significantly reduces both the number of HTTP requests and the query execution times with only a small increase in server load.
+Our results show that our alternative client-side algorithm and the proposed server configurations significantly reduce both the number of HTTP requests and the query execution times with only a small increase in server load, thereby mitigating the major drawback of using AMFs within TPF.
 <!-- Conclusion   -->
-We conclude that server-side caching and (partial) AMF pre-computation is essential, and translate these findings into concrete guidelines for data publishers to configure AMF metadata on their servers.
+Finally, we summarize our findings in a set of concrete guidelines for data publishers on how to configure AMF metadata on their servers.
 <!-- Perspectives -->

 <span id="keywords" rel="schema:about"><span class="title">Keywords</span>